cinnamon-roll1/Mapbox_Osmium_web_app/README.md

 # Mapbox Osmium Web App

-Web application for preview selected OpenStreetMap data in Mapbox and exporting the current map selection from OpenStreetMap data to GeoJSON.
+Web application for preview selected OpenStreetMap data in Mapbox in predefined map styles and exporting the current map selection from OpenStreetMap data to GeoJSON.

+This app was made as a part of bachelors thesis "Web tool for extraction and styling open-source map data" (CTU, Faculty of Civil Engineering, branch Geodesy and Cartography).

+Last update: 16.5.2026

 ## Requirements